fudavd/fudavd.github.io/_pages/cv.md

 Other Activities, Projects & Achievements
 ======
 * 3rd Place in MRS competition
-  * IEEE RAS on Multi Robot Systems (MRS), won 3rd place in multi-robot collaboration task using real drones.
+        IEEE RAS on Multi Robot Systems (MRS), won 3rd place in multi-robot collaboration task using real drones.
 * Volunteering during COVID-19
-  * Helped developing a Dutch ICU Data Sharing pipeline, and reinforcement- and supervised learning models to improve hospital policies.
+        Helped to develop a Dutch ICU Data Sharing pipeline, and reinforcement- and supervised learning models to improve hospital policies.

 <!--
 Skills